rtCamp/docs.rtcamp.com/rtmedia/getting-started/README.md

 If you answer **Yes** to any of these questions, then rtMedia is the best solution for your media needs.

-rtMedia is a free plugin and its settings and features can be extended with the help of the paid [rtMedia PRO add-on](https://rtcamp.com/products/rtmedia-pro/) and few more [premium add-on](https://rtcamp.com/products/category/plugins/)
+rtMedia is a free plugin and its settings and features can be extended with the help of the paid [premium add-ons](https://rtcamp.com/products/category/plugins/).